Coronary Artery Bypass Surgery

-The surgeon removes a healthy blood vessel—often from the leg—and attaches (grafts) it to the blocked artery.
-The new blood vessel bypasses the blocked artery to increase blood flow to the heart.
+The surgeon removes a healthy blood vessel—often from the leg—and attaches (grafts) it to the narrowed or blocked artery.
+The new blood vessel bypasses the diseased artery to increase blood flow to the heart.
 You may need just one bypass graft, or you may need more.
 Some people have as many as two, three, or even four (double, triple, or quadruple bypass surgery).
-How many grafts you need depends on how many arteries are blocked and where.
+How many grafts you need depends on how many arteries are narrowed or blocked and where.

 When the surgery is complete, the doctor may use wire to put your rib cage back together and stitches to close the incision.
 The surgery can take 3 to 6 hours.
 You will stay in the hospital at least 3 to 8 days after the surgery.
 It can take 4 to 6 weeks to recover at home.
 Most people are able to return to work within 1 to 2 months after surgery.

 What To Expect After Surgery

 After surgery, there will be a short stay (1 to 2 days if there are no complications) in the intensive care unit (ICU).
 In the ICU, you will likely have: